jsiegenthaler/homebridge-eosstb/README.md

 # TO-DO as of 02.02.2020
 * Test with profiles - try and find a way to get the EOS box profile channels
-* Solve the connection problem to Telenet in Belgium
 * Re-write the plugin to get the right Homekit icon.
 I hate the House icon
 * Test gb connections